-Make your own vegan Valentines treat for your loved one with this easy chocolate bark recipe.
+Need a quick and easy homemade treat for Valentine’s Day that screams on-trend?
 Grab your favourite chocolate bars and top them with seasonal sprinkles, chocolate chips and vegan marshmallows and you are good to go!
-Quick and incredibly easy to make with my fail-safe chocolate melting method.
-Perfect for any occasion and easy to adapt to suit multiple allergies.
+This 4 ingredient allergy-friendly chocolate bark is easy to make with a fail-safe chocolate melting method.
+Perfect for gift-giving or snacking on with your favourite person, this recipe is easy to adapt to suit multiple allergies and kids will love helping make this festive treat.

 Why I Made This Recipe

-Homemade gifts for Valentines are just the best and this recipe is so quick and easy to make.
-No double boiler or microwave is needed to melt the chocolate.
+Homemade Valentine’s gifts are just the best, and this recipe is so quick and easy to make.
 And if you have kids, they will just love adding all of the toppings to the bark.
 This recipe proves that allergy-friendly recipes can still taste and look amazing with minimal effort.
 Trust me, you will not regret making this chocolate bark.

 Ingredients and Substitutions